peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 <b>Return Value:</b>

 Returns "true" if the object was removed.
-Returns "false" if the given index is less than 0, or equals or is greater than the number of items in the array.
+Returns "false" if the given index is less than 0, or is at least the number of items in the array.

 <b>Exceptions:</b>